Trade between companies

 Always prepare a contract regarding the transaction with the other Party.
 The contract should cover all the details of the transaction as unambiguously as possible.

-Make the contract in writing, if it is at all possible.
+If possible, the contract should be in writing.
 In the event of a dispute, you can use a written contract as evidence of what was originally agreed.
 However oral contracts are also binding.
+Note also that a contract made by email may be binding even if the email is not titled as a contract.

 Note that that both parties must accept the contract for it to become legally binding.
 In addition, neither party may cancel the contract or amend it unilaterally.